HatemHosam/SA-ConvMixer/README.md

 # SA-ConvMixer

-This is the test code of SA-ConvMixer
+This is the test code of SA-ConvMixer paper: Pixel Shuffling is all you Need: Spatially Aware ConvMixer for Dense Prediction Tasks

 Requirements: